 What are the signs of very early pregnancy?

-Missed period - this is the first very early 'concrete' sign of pregnancy.
+Missed period - This is the first very early 'concrete' sign of pregnancy.
 However, many women have irregular or infrequent periods (oligomenorrhoea), which makes the lack of a period an unreliable indicator of pregnancy.
+Zita says to trust your instinct: "A lot of women's periods are regular but if they take a bit longer they sometimes think ‘what’s going on?’.

 Other more minor symptoms include: